Great Numbers! logo

 Current Practice…

-This is not to fault senior management: their Job 1 is to boost results, and heat’s the only tool they’ve had, up ‘til now…
+This is not to fault senior management: their Job 1 is to boost results, and heat is the only tool they’ve had, up ‘til now…

 The Problems Heat-Based Management Creates